ncloarec/ncloarec.github.io/about.md

 ![The author](../assets/images/me.jpg)

 Hi!
-I'm **Nicolas Cloarec**, a *graduate student in Machine Learning*.

-I am currently pursuing a highly selective Master's Degree programs :
-*  [Research Master MVA](https://www.enpc.fr/en/masters-mathematics-vision-learning) (MSc Mathematics, Vision, Learning) at ENS Paris-Saclay (formerly ENS Cachan)
-* [Master of Engineering - MgEng Computer Science](http://www.ensae.fr/en/data-science/) at ENSAE ParisTech (France's top schools of economics and statistics).
+I'm **Nicolas Cloarec**, a *freshly graduated student in Machine Learning* from ENS Paris-Saclay ([Research Master MVA](https://www.enpc.fr/en/masters-mathematics-vision-learning) one of the oldest and most renowned master in machine learning, both for research and for companies.
+It became very selective in the past couple of years.) and from ENSAE ParisTech ([Master of Engineering - MgEng Computer Science](http://www.ensae.fr/en/data-science/) - France's top schools of economics and statistics).

-I am interested in Trading, Optimization, Statistics and Machine Learning.
+I am interested in applying optimization, statistics and machine learning techniques to build systematic trading systems.

 See my [Curriculum Vitae](http://ncloarec.github.io/PDF/Cloarec_CV.pdf).